XinheMu/ADCReplication-SupportCategorical/README.md

 Download the files ${dataset_name}_real_train.npy; ${dataset_name}_trainset.csv; original${dataset_name}.csv (for continuous-only datasets) and original${dataset_name}_withcat.csv (for categorical datasets census and dmv), and then create a directory named ${dataset_name}training (eg. "foresttraining") under the ADCReplication-SupportCategorical home directory, and put the required files inside.

-More easily generalizable code (that is, feel free to use for other test datasets of your liking) with more detailed explanation for parameter settings will follow in three days, i.e. before July 23th, AOE.

-The packages needed to run this code are provided in the environment.yml file.

-To train the cardinality estimator on datasets without categorical attributes, run the following programs in order:
+Then, for datasets without categorical attributes, run the following programs in order:

 Train_ADC_All_Histograms_experimental_ver3.py